-Even though much of the data DOJ-DEA had generated was erroneous they further were able to get away with it through a rigged Kangaroo Court System which the agency created and that operates outside the rules of Federal Civil Procedures.
+Even though much of the data DOJ-DEA had generated was erroneous, they could get away with it through a rigged Kangaroo Court System that the agency created and that operates outside the rules of Federal Civil Procedures.

-In some cases, healthcare providers found themselves forced to plea responsible to fictitious DEA medical protocols, DEA investigators, Supervisors and Judges created which are contrary to the practitioners training and licensure.
+In some cases, healthcare providers found themselves forced to plea responsible for fictitious DEA medical protocols DEA investigators, Supervisors, and Judges created, which are contrary to the practitioners’ training and licensure.

 Skilled Attorneys found themselves powerless to rules which made it impossible to present evidence.
 Innocent Dr’s also found themselves handcuffed and some went to prison.

-In essence, the DOJ-DEA has engaged in wholesale prosecutorial misconduct and corruption in order to promote their war on medically prescribed narcotic analgesic (opioids) pain medications by extorting both medical practitioners, drug manufacturers and by concocted search warrants, immediate suspension orders(ISO), that lacked any semblances of probable cause.
+In essence, the DOJ-DEA has engaged in wholesale prosecutorial misconduct and corruption to promote their war on medically prescribed narcotic analgesics (opioids) pain medications by extorting both medical practitioners and drug manufacturers and by concocting search warrants, immediate suspension orders(ISO), that lacked any semblances of probable cause.

-Based on their actions the DOJ-DEA used fraudulent and bogus data to target doctors pharmacist and their patients around the country particularly Blacks and Asian providers and went so far to the illegal use of google maps to track patients.
+Based on their actions, the DOJ-DEA used fraudulent and bogus data to target doctors, pharmacist, and their patients around the country, particularly Blacks and Asian providers and went so far as the illegal use of google maps to track patients.

 THE PROFILING OF LINCOURT PHARMACY, CLEARWATER FLORIDA

-They have forced drug wholesaler to stop doing business with small pharmacies based on fictions quotas or sole because they perceived a Black pharmacist to be uppidity, arrogant and making too much money.
+They have forced drug wholesalers to stop doing business with small pharmacies based on fictions quotas or sole because they perceived a Black pharmacist as uppidity, arrogant, and making too much money.

 Such is the case of Lewis Ladson, owner of Lincourt Pharmacy Clearwater Fl., in (black-own) business some 35 years and was one of the larges Compound specialty sterile-non sterile pharmacy in America.
 Yet, Lincourt Pharmacy is not the only business and this happening all over the country everywhere.
 Ladson states,